danielmarques12/blog.danielmarques.dev/src/content/blog/stop-being-a-junior.md

 E isso funcionou muito bem para eles.
 Quando entrei na empresa, eles estavam querendo fazer uma grande migração de suas ferramentas de frontend.
 Eu fui fui fundamental para projetar o caminho da migração e foi um **sucesso esmagador**.

-And that played out extremely well for them.
-When I joined the company, they were wanting to do a major migration of their frontend tooling.
-I was instrumental in designing the migration path and it was a **smashing success.**

 Leia a minha história completa em [2010s Decade in Review](https://kentcdodds.com/blog/2010s-decade-in-review)

 ## Como deixar de ser um júnior